seerbann/Tema1_RC/README.md

 # First homwork
-Client & server application.
+Client & server application. <br />
-Communication between them is made with 2 FIFOs.
+Communication between them is made with 2 FIFOs. <br />
-I also used simple pipes and sockets for the procceses.
+I also used simple pipes and sockets for the procceses. <br />